kubernetes/kubernetes/examples/k8petstore/README.md

 So, to run this app in Kubernetes, simply run [The all in one k8petstore.sh shell script](k8petstore.sh).

-Note that at the top of the script there are a few self explanatory parameters to set, among which the Public IPs parameter is where you can checkout the web ui (at $PUBLIC_IP:3000), which will show a plot and read outs of transaction throughput.
+## Should we use PublicIP, NodePort, Cloud loadbalancers ?

+The original k8petstore used PUBLIC_IP fields to bind the web app to an IP.

-In the mean time, because the public IP will be deprecated in Kubernetes v1, we provide other 2 scripts k8petstore-loadbalancer.sh and k8petstore-nodeport.sh.
+However... because the public IP was deprecated in Kubernetes v1, we provide other 2 scripts k8petstore-loadbalancer.sh and k8petstore-nodeport.sh.
 As the names suggest, they rely on LoadBalancer and NodePort respectively.
 More details can be found [here](../../docs/user-guide/services.md#external-services).

+We will continue to try to update k8petstore to use the idiomatic networking tools that kubernetes supports, if we fall behind, please create an issue !

 ## Future

-In the future, we plan to add cassandra support.
-Redis is a fabulous in memory data store, but it is not meant for truly available and resilient storage.

-Thus we plan to add another tier of queueing, which empties the REDIS transactions into a cassandra store which persists.
+Future development ideas include, adding a persistent k/v store like cassandra/hbase/..., using kafka/activeMQ for the data sink (with redis as a consumer).

+Additionally, adding analytics and meaningful streaming queries to the richly patterned data would also be interesting.

+We are open to other ways of expanding the coverage and realism of the k8petstore application.

+Reach out with ideas, pull requests, and so on!

+The end goal is to support polyglot, real world, data-intensive application on kuberenetes which can be used both to learn how to maintain kubernetes applications

+as well as for scale and functionality testing.

 ## Questions

 For questions on running this app, you can ask on [Slack](../../docs/troubleshooting.md#slack).

 For questions about bigpetstore, and how the data is generated, ask on the apache bigtop mailing list.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/examples/k8petstore/README.md?pixel)]()